python-microscopy/python-microscopy/doc/DataModel.rst

 .. warning::

-    With the way colour channels are currently implemented, it is not possible to slice the 4th dimension (indexing is OK).
+    With the way colour channels were implemented in older versions of the code, it was not possible to slice the 4th dimension (indexing was OK).
+You can now slice along the 4th dimension, but it is possible that some parts of the code have not caught up.
-    This will hopefully be fixed in the near future.

 We currently use a 4D model, where the first and second dimensions are *x* and *y*, the third dimension is either *z* or *t* and the 4th dimension is the colour channel.